collective/plone.recipe.varnish/README.txt

     **hostname:ZODB location** entries which specify the location inside Zope where the website for a virtual host lives.

+zope2_vhm_port
+    Defines a virtual host mapping port to use in the VHM URL to send back to clients.
+Useful if there is another port mapping in front of varnish, such as haproxy.
+Defaults to bind port.

 verbose-headers
     Varnish VCL configuration: a http-response header line  **X-Varnish-Action** is set for debugging purposes.
 It shows a hit, why it bypass/fetch from